Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Introduction

 \section{Introduction}

-Despite the promise of algorithms to improve allocative efficiency \citep{ludwig2024}, most Americans oppose the use of algorithmic decision aids in criminal justice, hiring, and consumer-facing contexts (Pew Survey, 2018).
-Experts are similarly divided on the benefits of algorithms for social policy, with leading concerns being embedded bias \citep{rambachan2020a} and questionable overrides when humans retain discretion over final decisions \citep{albright2019,angelova2022algorithmic}.
+Despite the promise of algorithms to improve allocative efficiency \citep{ludwig2024}, their diffusion into social policy settings has been slow.
+A majority of the public are not optimistic about the benefits of AI, for example, in criminal justice settings (\textit{``How the U.S. Public and AI Experts View Artificial Intelligence''} Pew Survey, 2025).
+Experts are similarly divided on the benefits of algorithms for social policy, with leading concerns being embedded bias \citep{rambachan2020a} and questionable overrides when humans retain final discretion over decisions \citep{albright2019a,angelova2022algorithmic}.
 One proposed reason that algorithms have been less helpful than anticipated is that they have not been deployed to help humans leverage their comparative advantage \citep{ludwig2021}.
 In particular, humans may retain more information than is available to an algorithm and consider payoffs beyond accuracy, such as equity.